aa1043/TripMate/Backend/readme.md

 Registers a new user and returns a JWT token.

 ### 🔹 POST `/users/login`
-Authenticates an existing user and returns a JWT token.
+Authenticates an existing user and returns a JWT token (also sets a cookie).

+### 🔹 GET `/users/profile`
+Returns authenticated user’s profile info (requires token or cookie).

+### 🔹 GET `/users/logout`
+Clears authentication cookie and blacklists the token (requires token or cookie).

 ---

 ## 📄 Description

 ### ✅ `/users/register`

-Creates a new user account by:
+Creates a new user account:
-- Validating inputs
+- Validates name, email, password
-- Hashing the password with bcrypt
+- Hashes password securely with bcrypt
-- Storing the user in MongoDB
+- Stores user in database
-- Returning a JWT token
+- Returns a JWT token

 ### ✅ `/users/login`

-Authenticates a user by:
-- Validating inputs
+Logs in an existing user:
-- Verifying email and password
+- Validates email and password
+- Compares hashed password
-- Returning a JWT token if credentials are correct
+- Returns a JWT token and sets it as an HTTP-only cookie

+### ✅ `/users/profile`
+Returns the profile data of the authenticated user:
+- Requires valid JWT in cookie or `Authorization` header

+### ✅ `/users/logout`
+Logs the user out:
+- Clears JWT cookie
+- Blacklists the token to prevent reuse

 ---